Brennall/HFH-SRD/Chapter04.md

 ## Critical Hits

 If the result of an attacker’s attack throw exceeds its target value by 10 or more, the attacker has dealt a critical hit to its target.
 When a critical hit is dealt, the target suffers double damage and must make an immediate saving throw v.
 Paralysis.
 If the save fails, the target suffers a critical effect in addition to double damage.
 The target’s saving throw should be modified by 4 points per category of size difference between the attacker and the target, as per ACKS p.
-XX.
+110.

 The attacker determines the critical effect dealt by rolling 1d10 on the appropriate column on the Critical Effects table.
 For purposes of the Critical Effects table, “characters” are combatants equipped with arms and armor, while “monsters” are combatants relying on natural weapons and toughness.